Ben-nitto/PoisPMS/README.md

 Step 2 - Open your IDE of choice and open the files that you cloned or downloaded.
-Step 3 - Run the main method in the file named ProjectManagement.java You will need java JDK17 installed on your machine and make use of an IDE
+Step 3 - Run the main method in the file named ProjectManagement.java You will need java JDK17 installed on your machine and make use of an IDE NB.
+This program was part of my studies and to showcase my capabilities.

 ## Support
 You can contact me via emial bnwills79@gmail.com